Table of contents

 House of Blue Jeans, now rather famously, used beacons to make fitting room mirrors smarter.
 They didn’t just offer ads or promos, but the chance to find relevant items or even take and share photos.
 Not surprisingly, they found customer's try 90% more product items on the Interactive Mirror than inside the traditional fitting room.

-With the IoT and beacon technology, it's vital to understand the possible KPIs.
+With the IoT and beacon push notification technology, it's vital to understand the possible KPIs.
 Don't just use beacons to direct users to one product.
 Use them to create several options that branch in different directions.
 The push message may lead to obvious, directly related products.
 It may lead to other services, focus on collecting data or finding long-term returns by simply offering pure value to the customer.

 Have terrible opt-in rates?
 Can't keep customers coming back?
 It's tempting to blame the system or give up, but analyzing and tweaking your app and system is a hassle you'll have to face.
 You need to be positive your app works the way users want and that you're using it as part of a truly omnichannel campaign.
 Don't just branch in all directions and hope a sleek mobile app will magically work.